jazz-community/dng-type-system-management/README.md

 # dng-type-system-management

+Type System Manager V1.1

 Command line tool to support managing IBM Rational DOORS Next Generation Type Systems.

+Provides a conmmand **deliverTypeSystemByDescription** that uses string tags in the description to identify exactly one source stream and one or many target streams.
+The command then delivers the type system of the source stream to all target streams.

+Provides a conmmand **importTypeSystemByDescription** that uses string tags in the description to identify exactly one source stream and one or many target streams.
+The command then imports the type system of the source stream into all target streams.

 Provides a conmmand **exportConfigurations** to export the streams/configurations for components of a project area as target into a source to target mapping CSV file.